Standard Model Theory for the FCC-ee Tera-Z stage

 \subsection{Introduction}

-\ar{} is {a} project devoted to the representation of Feynman integrals by a finite number of Mellin-Barnes integrals (MB-integrals) in $d=n-2\epsilon$ dimensions, $n \in \mathbb{Z}$.
-It includes (i) Automatic construction of planar and non-planar diagrams with up to three loops; (ii) Treatment of tensor integrals.
+\ar{} is {a} project devoted to the representation of Feynman integrals by a finite number of Mellin--Barnes integrals ({\mbr} integrals) in $d=n-2\epsilon$ dimensions, $n \in \mathbb{Z}$.
+It includes (i) automatic construction of planar and non-planar diagrams with up to three loops and (ii) treatment of tensor integrals.